Want to learn about Korean numbers? You came to the right place, we’re going to teach you everything you need to know about how to count in Korean!

-You’re starting to get the hang out this, why don’t you try a few numbers exercises before we continue on?
+As you’re starting to get the hang of this, why don’t you try a few numbers exercises before we continue on?
 Remember — start on the left and work your way right when breaking down Korean numbers.

 Instructions: Attempt to write the following examples using numbers in Korean before checking the answers.

 Great work, you’re getting the hang of Korean numbers!
 As you can see, you also just skip over the hundreds digit if it is absent.